dujonwalker/nixos-config-x86_64-cuda/README.md

 - **appimage-run**: A tool to run AppImage applications.
 - **switcheroo**: A simple application to convert between different image filetypes and resize them easily.
 - **p7zip**: A file archiver with a high compression ratio.
+- **strawberry**: A music player and music collection organizer.
+- **ollama**: A service that provides CUDA-accelerated machine learning capabilities.

 ## How to Run the Configuration